gagansopori/quill/README.md

 # quill

+_**quill**_ is your all-in-one digital information assistant.
+With [RP-2040](https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html) at its core & a vibrant e-ink display, quill aims to revive the nostalgia of the simpler things in life.
+You can get the latest news, stock market information, quotes & poems, cartoons & what not (you're only limited by your imagination & to some extent the display driver the chip uses).

+your traditional new-yorker calendar gone digital.
+Designed with RP2040 & e-ink in mind, this calendar helps us stay with the times & also reduce paper usage.

 Designing an intelligent cartoon display system with user preferences involves several components.
 Here's a high-level overview of the system you might consider:
 ### User Authentication and Preferences: